 League Rules

-1. The home club is to reserve the tee from 16:00 – 17:45hrs.
-Matches can go out early, if space is available, but the match can be claimed if either player is not there by 17:45.
-Both team captains (if they agree) can use their discretion.
+1. The home club is to reserve the tee from 15.30 – 17.45.
+Matches can go out early, if space is available, but a match can be claimed by their opponent if a player is not there by 17.45.
+Both team captains can use their discretion, if they agree.

-1. Dress to conform to hosts club rules.
-Currently all clubs specify smart casual
+1. Dress to conform to home club rules.
+Currently all clubs specify smart casual.

 1. Matches must be played on the same evening at one club.
 The catering arrangements are to be handled by the home club.